Rebekacompetent445/fingers/README.md

 ## Examples

-This spec is intended to enable finger-style passing of encrypted data around like this:
+This spec is intended to enable Finger-style passing of encrypted plaintext data around like this:

 #### Command: